jzarnett/ta-calculations/README.md

 ## Version History

+### 1.1.1
+* Some changes of parameters; removed rounding on lab hours
+* We now report the lab fraction of the TA allocation to give some guidance to course and lab instructors just how much of the allocation should be going towards supporting the labs.
+This is advisory only, but may help.

 ### 1.1.0
 Two small updates:
 * Don't report infinity students per lab sections in courses that don't have a lab.